jonathanhcruz/U-labralibrary-administration/README.md

 # Terminal-Based Book Management Project

 This project is a terminal-based application for managing a list of books.
-It allows users to list, add, update, delete, and sort books by various criteria.
-The data is mocked, and functionalities are organized into different packages for better structure and maintainability.
+It was developed as part of a university assignment for Compensar and allows users to list, add, update, delete, and sort books by various criteria.
+The data is mocked, and functionalities are organized into different packages for better structure and maintainability

 ## Features